 Food and drink are not allowed our pool decks.
 Designated areas for food and drinks are:

 - picnic tables near the upper bathhouse

 Glass of any kind is not permitted on the pool decks.

 We have several members with Food and bee allergies.

-If snacks spill on the ground other children can easily put them in their mouths.
+If snacks spill on the ground please pick up.
+We do not want other children finding them and putting them in their mouths.

 Thank you for helping us keep everyone safe in and around our pools!